tommasocarraro-sony/recsys-agent/README.md

 These are the available tools to date:

-1. `get_top_k_recommendations`: takes as input a user ID and a number (i.e., k) of desired recommended items, and it generates a ranking over these items using the pre-trained recommender system.
+1. `get_top_k_recommendations_tool`: takes as input a user ID and a number (i.e., k) of desired recommended items, and it generates a ranking over these items using the pre-trained recommender system.
 It can optionally take item IDs as input, for example, when the recommended items must satisfy some user's given conditions.
-2. `item_filter`: takes as input some user's conditions and returns a list of IDs of items that satisfy the given conditions.
-Alternatively, it can generate the path to a .txt file containing these IDs.
-This is done for efficient use of streamed tokens.
+2. `item_filter_tool`: takes as input some user's conditions and returns a list of IDs of items that satisfy the given conditions.
-3. `vector_store_search`: takes as input a query and performs a search in the vector database.
+3. `vector_store_search_tool`: takes as input a query and performs a search in the vector database.
 The IDs of the top 10 matching items are returned.
 The vector database contains embedded item descriptions/storylines.
-4. `get_like_percentage`: takes as input a list of item IDs and computes the percentage of users that like those items in the recommendation dataset.
+4. `get_like_percentage_tool`: takes as input a list of item IDs and computes the percentage of users that like those items in the recommendation dataset.
-5. `get_popular_items`: generates a list of popular items by computing the .75 quantile `q` of the rating distribution.
+5. `get_popular_items_tool`: generates a list of popular items by computing the .75 quantile `q` of the rating distribution.
 The items with more than `q` ratings are considered popular.
 If some item IDs are given to this tool, it only takes the given items into account for the popularity computation.
-6. `get_user_metadata`: takes as input a user ID and a list of desired metadata user features and returns the requested features.
+6. `get_user_metadata_tool`: takes as input a user ID and a list of desired metadata user features and returns the requested features.
-7. `get_item_metadata`: takes as input an item ID and a list of desired metadata item features and returns the requested features.
+7. `get_item_metadata_tool`: takes as input an item ID and a list of desired metadata item features and returns the requested features.
-8. `get_interacted_items`: takes as input a user ID and returns the IDs of the items the user interacted with in the past.
+8. `get_interacted_items_tool`: takes as input a user ID and returns the IDs of the items the user interacted with in the past.
 It returns only the most recent 20 ones if the user interacted with more than 20 items in the dataset.

 ## Do you want to implement your custom tools?